odm7341/dispatchDuck/README.md

 ## ✨ How can I play DASHDRM streams?

-Easy!
-There are two methods, the first of which is the most simple for starting out.
+There are two methods for playing DASHDRM streams.
+Method 1 is easiest and is detailed below.

+***Dispatcharr 0.9.0 / ffmpeg 8.0 / garbled/green video issue***
+There is currently an issue with decrypting DASHDRM streams since the release of Dispatcharr 0.9.0.
+During this release, Dispatcharr was bundled with ffmpeg 8.0 which in some circumstances returns garbled/green video content.
+The solution at this stage is to download an earlier ffmpeg binary and place it into the same directory as dispatchwrapparr.py.
+I recommend the use of [jellyfin-ffmpeg](https://github.com/jellyfin/jellyfin-ffmpeg/releases) latest `portable_linux64-gpl` release binaries.

 ***Method 1: Append a #clearkey=<clearkey> fragment to the stream URL***